 Michigan Counties

 Alcona Allegan Alpena

 Antrim Arenac Barry

 Bay Benzie Berrien

 Branch Calhoun Cass

 Charlevoix Cheboygan Clare

 Clinton Crawford Eaton

 Emmet Genesee Gladwin

 Grand Traverse Gratiot Hillsdale

 Huron Ingham Ionia

 Iosco Isabella Jackson

 Kalamazoo Kalkaska Kent

-Michigan Counties

 Lake Lapeer Leelanau

 Lenawee Livingston Macomb

 Manistee Mason Mecosta

+Michigan Counties

 Midland Missaukee Monroe

 Montcalm Montmorency Muskegon

 Newaygo Oakland Oceana

 Ogemaw Osceola Oscoda

 Otsego Ottawa Presque Isle

 Roscommon Saginaw St. Clair

 St. Joseph Sanilac Shiawassee

 Tuscola Van Buren Washtenaw

 Wayne Wexford

 If you plan to move out of the service area, you cannot remain a member of this plan.
-Please contact Customer Service at 888.389.6648 to see if we have a plan in your new area.
+Please contact Customer Service to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.

-It is also important that you call or email Priority Health Medicare and contact Social Security if you move or change your permanent and/or mailing address.
+It is also important that you call Social Security if you move or change your mailing address.
 You can find phone numbers and contact information for Social Security in Chapter 2, Section 5.
-You can find phone numbers and contact information for Priority Health Medicare on the back cover of this document.